kyma-project/kyma/components/eventing-controller/README.md

 ## Overview

 This component contains controllers for various CustomResourceDefinitions related to eventing in Kyma.
-The controller comes with 2 containers:
+The controller comes with this container:
 - [controller](https://github.com/kubernetes-sigs/controller-runtime)

 ## Prerequisites
 - Install [ko](https://github.com/google/ko) which is used to build and deploy the controller during local development
 - Install [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) which is the base framework for this controller
-- Install [kustomize](https://github.com/kubernetes-sigs/kustomize) which lets you customize raw, template-free YAML files during local development
+- Install [kustomize](https://github.com/kubernetes-sigs/kustomize) which lets you customize raw, template-free `yaml` files during local development

 ### Installation